wix-incubator/tdd-katas/README.md

-# TDD Katas

-> Do not push to this repo, create a pull request instead

-## Usage
-Test files should be named ending with `.spec.js` and put under `test` or `spec` folder.
-Source files should be put under `src` folder.

-To run the tests, run `npm run test`.

-For a true TDD experience: use [wallaby.js](https://wallabyjs.com/) with the included `wallaby.js` file.

 ## The Three Rules of TDD

 1. You are not allowed to write any production code unless it is to make a failing unit test pass.